jcustenborder/flume-ng-rabbitmq/README.markdown

 Another optional configuration option is the declaration of selector mappings - You can send an event to specific channel, by its name.
 To enable is option, you must add - agent.sources.amqp.selector.type = multiplexing to the configuration.
-The channels list is space-delimited list.(agent.sources.amqp.channels= A B C).
+The channels' list is space-delimited list.(agent.sources.amqp.channels= A B C).
 In any case - the event will be sent to Default Channels.
+If the messages are not in JSON structure - the messages will be sent to default channels.

 **Minimal Config Example**